Valks-Minecraft-Plugins/AttackDog/README.md

 # AttackDog
 Fully configurable wolf management plugin.
-Change your wolfs name or level up your wolfs health, damage and speed.
+Change your wolfs name or level up your wolfs health, damage and speed for a price.

 ### Requirements
 - [Vault](https://www.spigotmc.org/resources/vault.34315/)